RetroDECK/ES-DE/THEMES.md

 # Reference

-## Views, their elements, and themable properties:
+## Views, their elements, and themeable properties:

 #### basic
 * `helpsystem name="help"` - ALL